CUPID’S CHARITY IS ON A MISSION TO FIND A CURE FOR NEUROFIBROMATOSIS.

-We fund research for Neurofibromatosis, or ‘NF,’ a genetic disorder that causes tumors to grow on the nervous system and affects 1 in every 3,000 people.
+We fund research for neurofibromatosis, or ‘NF,’ a genetic disorder that causes tumors to grow on nerves throughout the body and affects 1 in every 3,000 births.
 Currently, there is no cure, but together with our loyal community of supporters, we’re on a mission to change that.